benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncElement name="despine" type="float">

 The maximum cutoff distance for removal of dead-ends.
-Use `0` where no de-spining should occur.
+Use `0` where no despining should occur.

 </FuncElement>

 <FuncElement name="remove_disconnected" type="bool">

 Whether to remove disconnected components.
-When set to `True`, only the largest connected component will be returned.
+If set to `True`, only the largest connected component will be returned.

 </FuncElement>

 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="graph" type="nx.Graph">

-A `networkX` graph with disconnected components optionally removed, and dead-ends removed where less than the `despine` distance.
+A `networkX` graph with disconnected components optionally removed, and dead-ends removed where less than the `despine` parameter distance.

 </FuncElement>